 From my “HOT MESS” era, as I call it, I researched, collaborated with Lactation Consultants, Doulas, lawyers and more to create a Return-To-Work game plan for moms!
 I like to call it the “The B’s of Preparing to going back to work after Maternity Leave.”

 The first “B” we are addressing in this post for Baby.
 How do set up your lovely baby for success when you inevitably need to leave them with a competent childcare provider?
 Here are the top things you need to prepare while still on leave for your baby to thrive when you go back to work!

-- If baby is a healthy weight and breastfeeding is established, pump one side in the morning at approximately one month post birth.
+- Prepare for feeding.
+If baby is a healthy weight and breastfeeding is established, pump one side in the morning at approximately one month post birth.
 Freeze and label expressed milk with date and ounces.
 Be sure to follow these milk storage guidelines.
 If you haven’t yet, introduce a bottle one time a day to baby about one month before going back.
 These are some great tips on how to introduce a bottle.
 If you’re looking for advice on what bottles to use, check out this extensive review!

-- Understand your budget with your partner and start to explore childcare options that is the right fit for your family.
+- Explore childcare options.
+Understand your budget with your partner and start to explore childcare options that is the right fit for your family.

 - Practice being away.
 This is the hardest emotionally but think of it as a skill that you and baby need to learn.
 Baby will learn that mommy always comes back.
 You will learn that a bit of time a way is actually good for your emotional and physical wellbeing.
 And hey, you might get a pedicure out of the deal.

-- Practice childcare one week before returning to work, practice with your care providers and gradually increase the time apart from your baby and also to get back physically comfortable with the surroundings and care providers.
+- Practice childcare.
+One week before returning to work, practice with your care providers and gradually increase the time apart from your baby and also to get back physically comfortable with the surroundings and care providers.
 Here is a good guidelines for what to pack and what not to pack for daycare.

 - Rally your support community!
 Identify and build a tribe of supportive mom friends who will allow you to cry laugh, complain or rejoice when you head back to work.
 You need to prepare your mind and your heart for the transition and a supportive network will help you get there.